MaterializeInc/materialize/doc/user/content/overview/_index.md

     weight: 5
 ---

-Materialize is a streaming SQL materialized view engine.

-If that jargon-filled sentence doesn't answer all of your questions, we'll cover some important conceptual topics related to Materialize:

-- What it helps teams accomplish
-- What it actually is
-- How it works
+Materialize is a streaming database for real-time applications.
+It lets you ask complex questions about your data using SQL, and incrementally maintains the results of these SQL queries up-to-date as the underlying data changes.

 ## What does Materialize do?

-Materialize lets you ask questions about your data, and then get low-latency, correct answers, even as the underlying data changes.

-Why not just use your database's built-in functionality to perform these same computations?
-Because your database often acts as if it's never been asked that question before, which means it can take a _long_ time to come up with an answer, each and every time you pose the query.
+You might be wondering: why not just use your database's built-in functionality to perform these same computations?
+Your database often acts as if it's never been asked that question before, which means it can take a _long_ time to come up with an answer, each and every time you pose the query.